 Your study group should aim to meet about once weekly.
 While meeting right before an exam is a good idea, meeting regularly throughout the semester will yield the greatest results.

 Once the “who” is decided, find a mutually agreeable time when everyone can attend and then agree upon the length of the session (60-90 minutes).
+Scheduling websites like When2Meet and Doodle can help you identify a time that works for everyone, especially if you’re coordinating study groups remotely.
 Consider times when everyone is likely to be focused.
-If you’re going to socialize, consider adding that to the schedule.
+If your group likes to socialize, consider adding time for socializing to the schedule.
+It may help to have some time to catch up socially at the beginning, or socializing may work well as a reward at the end of a successful study group session.

 Where should you meet?